chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ```
 ##### Minimum changes to be made
 -   Give `ssh_user` which has access to all the machines.
 Eg: `ubuntu`, `centos`, `ec2-user`
--   Give `ssh_key_file` path, this key should have access to all the Machines or VM’s.
+-   Give `ssh_key_file` path, this key should have access to all the Machines or VM's.
 Eg: `~/.ssh/id_rsa`, `/home/ubuntu/key.pem`
--   Give `fqdn` as the DNS entry of Chef Automate, which LoadBalancer redirects to Chef Automate Machines or VM’s.
+-   Give `fqdn` as the DNS entry of Chef Automate, which LoadBalancer redirects to Chef Automate Machines or VM's.
 Eg: `chefautomate.example.com`
 -   `automate_private_ips` Eg: ["192.0.0.1"]
 -   `chef_server_private_ips` Eg: ["192.0.1.1"]
 -   `opensearch_private_ips` Eg: ["192.0.2.1", "192.0.2.2", "192.0.2.2"]